codetriage-readme-bot/Master-of-Destiny/JOBS.md

 - [ ] Group types of plants
 - [ ] Terrain collision detection
 - [ ] Animals
-- [ ] Use Guile to write AI and properties
+- [ ] Use Lua to write AI and properties
 - [ ] Generate animals by ecosystem
 - [ ] Animal predators/prey
 - [ ] Special animal behaviour